CyberShadow/RABCDAsm/README.md

   * `#set` *word* *string* - assigns the contents of the string to the variable *word*.
   * `#unset` *word* - deletes the variable *word*.
+  * `#privatens` defines a private namespace alias, as described above.

 ### Variables